Telecominfraproject/oopt-gnpy/Excel_userguide.rst

   - If filled it MUST contain numbers.
 If empty it is replaced by a default "80" km value.
   - If value is below 150 km, it is considered as a single (bidirectional) fiber span.
-  - If value is over 150 km the `transmission_main_example.py <examples/transmission_main_example.py>`_ program will automatically suppose that intermediate span description are required and will generate fiber spans elements with "_1","_2", ... trailing strings which are not visible in the json output.
+  - If value is over 150 km the `gnpy-transmission-example`` program will automatically suppose that intermediate span description are required and will generate fiber spans elements with "_1","_2", ... trailing strings which are not visible in the json output.
 The reason for the splitting is that current edfa usually do not support large span loss.
 The current assumption is that links larger than 150km will require intermediate amplification.
 This value will be revisited when Raman amplification is added”

 - **Fiber type** is not mandatory.